AY2425S2-CS2113-F12-1/tp/docs/DeveloperGuide.md

 ### Example Flow

-1. User Input
+1. `User Input`
   - The user enters a command in the CLI, such as: `/add lunch $5 /c food`

-2. CommandRouter
+2. `CommandRouter`
   - Receives the raw input from the user.
   - Splits the input into:
     - Command token: `/add`
     - Arguments: `lunch $5 /c food`
   - Removes the leading "/" to get the command name: "add".
-  - Forwards the command name and arguments to CommandExecutor.
+  - Forwards the command name and arguments to `CommandExecutor`.

-3. CommandExecutor
+3. `CommandExecutor`
-  - Checks if the command exists by querying CommandRegistry:
+  - Checks if the command exists by querying `CommandRegistry`:
-    CommandRegistry.hasCommand("add")
+    `CommandRegistry.hasCommand("add")`
   - If the command is valid:
     - Retrieves the corresponding Command instance:
-      CommandRegistry.getCommand("add")
+      `CommandRegistry.getCommand("add")`
-  - Passes the arguments to the command's execute() method.
+  - Passes the arguments to the command's `execute()` method.

-4. CommandRegistry
+4. `CommandRegistry`
-  - Holds a static mapping of command names to their Command objects.
+  - Holds a static mapping of command names to their `Command` objects.
-  - All commands are registered via CommandRegistrar during app initialization.
+  - All commands are registered via `CommandRegistrar` during app initialization.
-  - Ensures that the correct Command subclass (e.g., AddCommand) is returned based on the name.
+  - Ensures that the correct Command subclass (e.g., `AddCommand`) is returned based on the name.

----> The control now passes to the specific Command class for execution (e.g., AddCommand), which will parse arguments and perform the core business logic.
+---> The control now passes to the specific Command class for execution (e.g., `AddCommand`), which will parse arguments and perform the core business logic.

 ## Command